IvanDsilva31/TIAA_Simulatrix/README.md

 ```bash
   rasa shell
 ```

+User can converse with the CAI (chatbot) on Terminal 2

 *Retirement Report Generator*

 To generate the report, execute the following command after changing the current working directory to the "retirement scenario report" folder: